Prospective Student FAQ

 When are applications accepted?

-For Fall 2017 admissions, application materials will be accepted from July (PharmCAS is now available) until March 1st, 2017.
+For Fall 2018 admissions, application materials will be accepted from July 18th, 2017 (PharmCAS) until February 1st, 2018.
 There are no exceptions.
-All information must be submitted (or postmarked) by 11:59pm on March 1st, 2017.
-You may apply and still be in the process of completing coursework during the fall 2016 semester or the following spring and/or summer 2017 semesters.
+All information must be submitted (or postmarked) by 11:59pm on February 1st, 2018.
+You may apply and still be in the process of completing coursework during the fall 2017 semester or the following spring and/or summer 2018 semesters.
 Your conditional acceptance can be contingent on you completing coursework during the spring and/or summer semesters prior to beginning the program in the fall, if admitted.

 What do I need to submit?

 Please refer to the Application Procedures for a detailed, step-by-step list of all application information.
-The components to having a completed application are: 1) PharmCAS, 2) UF application, 3) Personal Profile Essay/Campus Ranking Form and 4) PCAT score.
+The components to having a completed application are: 1) Complete the Information Form and 2) Apply to PharmCAS.

 What are the requirements to apply to the University of Florida College of Pharmacy (PharmD) program?